 - Disability: A person has a disability if s/he has a physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day-to-day activities.
-Under the Act, a person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 The Act includes a protection from discrimination arising from disability.
 This states it is discrimination to treat a disabled person unfavourably because of something connected with their disability.
 Discrimination is unfavourable treatment arising as a consequence of a person’s disability.
 The Equality Act places a duty on public bodies to promote equality of opportunity between disabled people and others.
 There is a duty to make reasonable adjustments for disabled people relating to the provisions of services and “encourage persons who share a relevant protected characteristic to participate in public life”.

 - Gender reassignment: A transgender person is someone who proposes to, starts or has completed a process to change his or her gender.
 The Act does not require a person to be under medical supervision to be protected – so a woman who decides to live as a man but does not undergo any medical procedures would be covered.
 It is discrimination to treat transsexual people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.